outsidedav/swift/hypersecure_dbaas/database-cluster.md

 	This step builds your application, and runs it locally inside a Docker container.

-### Deploying the application to Cloud Foundry
+### Deploying to Cloud Foundry
 {: #deploy_cf}

-1. Switch to the directory containing your project files.
+1. Switch to the directory that contains your project files.

 2. Log in to your IBM Cloud account, and set the region to `us-south`, as shown here:
 	```hljs